BrentSeidel/Sim-CPU/src/pdp11/README.md

 (available here)[https://simh.trailing-edge.com/software.html]).
 In addition, RT-11FB  V05.04 F also from the same source is also working.

+There are still some issues with the KT11 MMU as RT-11XM doesn't run yet.

 The following CPU models are currently recognized by RT-11 (SHOW CONFIG command):
 * PDP-11/04
 * PDP-11/05, 10
 * PDP-11/15, 20

-PDP-11/34 and PDP-11/35, 40 are currently under consideration and may be implemented at some point in the future.
+PDP-11/34 and PDP-11/35, 40 are currently under development and are planned to be implemented at some point in the future.

 The following devices have been implemented enough to work with RT-11